BNeel96/Responsible_Machine_Learning/README.md

 Primary intended uses:
 ** To predict whether or not the annual percentage rate (APR) charged for a mortgage is 150 basis points (1.5%) or more above a survey-based estimate of similar mortgages.
 (High-priced mortgages are legal, but somewhat punitive to borrowers.
 High-priced mortgages often fall on the shoulders of minority home owners, and are one of many issues that perpetuates a massive disparity in overall wealth between different demographic groups in the US.)
-** The intended use is also to provide an interpretable machine learning model, which is transparent and helps prevent biases.
+** The intended use is also to train an interpretable machine learning model, which is transparent and helps prevent biases.
 Primary intended users: Students and academics interested in interpretable machine learning models.
-Out-of-scope use cases: Any use beyond an educational example is out-of-scope.
+Out-of-scope use cases: This is solely for educational purpose.
+Any use beyond an educational example is out-of-scope.
 Describe the business value of your group's best remediated model

 ** The best remediated model is used for: